YassinHajaj/quarkus-log4j-kafka-elk/README.md

-# Logs from Quarkus to Kibana through Kafka
+# Logs from Quarkus to Kibana through Kafka in less than 15 minutes

 In this article, we'll see how we can produce logs and read them in a dashboard using the following technologies: